 - Ergonomic design, retractable handle, soft-grip cover, and a Velcro strap to lower down hand fatigue

-Believe me, without making your task tedious or boring it can quickly work for you to clean up the old stubborn paint, paint oxides, and mildew.
+Believe me, without making your task tedious or boring Wagner PaintEater is an award-winning machine that can quickly work for you to clean up the old stubborn paint, paint oxides, and mildew.

-If you are in need of a robust machine that comes with some extra features for more advanced users, our next model (Bosch) comes for you.
+There’s just one drawback, though – this is not the kind of sander you can use professionally for larger areas.
+If you are in need of a robust machine that comes with some extra features for more advanced users, my next model (Bosch) in this list is an ideal tool for you.

 To know how well this Wagner SprayTech PaintEater works, you may refer to the video below.